Tiagabine

-Tiagabine (trade name Gabitril) is an anticonvulsant medication produced by Cephalon that is used in the treatment of epilepsy.
-The drug is also used off-label in the treatment of anxiety disorders and panic disorder.
+Tiagabine, sold under the brand name Gabitril, is an anticonvulsant medication produced by Cephalon that is used in the treatment of epilepsy.
+It is also used off-label in the treatment of anxiety disorders including panic disorder and to treat insomnia.
+The drug is taken orally.

 Medical uses

+Epilepsy

-Tiagabine is approved by U.S. Food and Drug Administration (FDA) as an adjunctive treatment for partial seizures in individuals of age 12 and up.
-It may also be prescribed off-label by physicians to treat anxiety disorders and panic disorder as well as neuropathic pain (including fibromyalgia).
-For anxiety and neuropathic pain, tiagabine is used primarily to augment other treatments.
-Tiagabine may be used alongside selective serotonin reuptake inhibitors, serotonin-norepinephrine reuptake inhibitors, or benzodiazepines for anxiety, or antidepressants, gabapentin, other anticonvulsants, or opioids for neuropathic pain.
-It is effective as monotherapy and combination therapy with other antiepileptic drugs in the treatment of partial seizure.
+Tiagabine is approved by the United States Food and Drug Administration (FDA) as an adjunctive treatment for partial seizures in epilepsy in individuals of age 12 and up.
+It is effective as monotherapy and combination therapy with other anticonvulsant drugs in the treatment of partial seizure.

+Other uses

+Anxiety disorders

+It may also be prescribed off-label by physicians to treat anxiety disorders, such as panic disorder and social anxiety disorder.
+Tiagabine may be used alongside selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs), or benzodiazepines for anxiety.

+Neuropathic pain

+Tiagabine can be used in the treatment of neuropathic pain.
+It can be used alongside antidepressants, gabapentin, other anticonvulsants, or opioids for neuropathic pain.

+Insomnia

-The American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended against the use of tiagabine in the treatment of insomnia due to poor effectiveness and very low quality of evidence.
+Tiagabine has been used in the treatment of insomnia and has been found to enhance slow wave sleep (SWS) in this context.
+However, the American Academy of Sleep Medicine's 2017 clinical practice guidelines recommended against the use of tiagabine in the treatment of insomnia due to limited effectiveness and very low quality of evidence.

 Side effects

-Side effects of tiagabine are dose related.
+Side effects of tiagabine are dose-related.
 The most common side effect of tiagabine is dizziness.
 Other side effects that have been observed with a rate of statistical significance relative to placebo include asthenia, somnolence, nervousness, memory impairment, tremor, headache, diarrhea, and depression.
-Adverse effects such as confusion, aphasia (difficulty speaking clearly)/stuttering, and paresthesia (a tingling sensation in the body's extremities, particularly the hands and fingers) may occur at higher dosages of the drug (e.g., over 8 mg/day).
+Adverse effects such as confusion, aphasia, stuttering, and paresthesia (a tingling sensation in the body's extremities, particularly the hands and fingers) may occur at higher dosages of the drug (e.g., over 8 mg/day).
 Tiagabine may induce seizures in those without epilepsy, particularly if they are taking another drug which lowers the seizure threshold.
 There may be an increased risk of psychosis with tiagabine treatment, although data is mixed and inconclusive.
 Tiagabine can also reportedly interfere with visual color perception.